etienne-martin/WebCrypto.swift/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/etienne-martin/WebCrypto.swift/blob/master/LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/etienne-martin/WebCrypto.swift/blob/master/LICENSE.txt) file for details.